d1b1/d1b1.github.com/_articles/slack_power_patterns.md

 </h5>

 <p>
-    No startup wants to build device or OS specific solutions, if they can help it.
-This might seem strange to call out, but it is; slack works out of the box.
+    No startup wants to build device or OS-specific solutions, if they can help it.
+This might seem strange to call out, but it is; Slack works out of the box.
 </p>

 <hr>